8 Spelling Bee Winners Named As Co-Champions In Historic Marathon Competition

 Rohan Raja, 13, was the last of the group and he rocked back and forth as he awaited his final word: odylic.
 After requesting details about the origin and meaning of the word, the letters seemed to rush out of him and he was greeted by a round of high fives from the other winners.

-The eight finalists out-spelled 557 other contestants ranging in age from 7 to 15 over the course of two days.
+The eight finalists out-spelled 557 other contestants ranging in age from 7 to 15 over the course of three days.

 Pronouncer Jacques Bailly called the winners "the most phenomenal assemblage of spellers in the history of this storied competition."